 That way it is taken from a judge and given to fellow citizens of a jury who are more likely to understand what an average driver goes through every day, and whether such a circumstance is actually avoidable.

 This is a crucial role that juries play.

 From the time of our founding in this country, we have place some of the most important questions relating to individuals in the hands of jury.

 It is a hallmark of democratic government and a key element to ensure that justice is not wielded solely by the powerful.

-It is another reason why an injured party should rely on the experience of a qualified personal injury attorney serving Atlanta to get a case in front of a jury.
+It is another reason why an injured party should rely on the experience of a qualified personal injury attorney in Atlanta serving Atlanta to get a case in front of a jury.

 Your Personal Injury Attorney in Atlanta